Mary Elizabeth Winstead

 A still from Kill the Messenger

 The year 2016 proved fruitful for Mary Elizabeth Winstead, as she appeared in several interesting projects.
 She starred in the thriller "10 Cloverfield Lane."
 After an accident, her character, Michelle, wakes up in an unknown location.
-A mysterious stranger convinces her that the world has been invaded by aliens who have wiped out all life on the planet, and only here is she safe.
-Another "prisoner" (John Gallagher Jr.) lives in the basement with her, and together they soon begin to doubt the truthfulness of their captor.
+A mysterious stranger convinces her that aliens have invaded the world and wiped out all life on the planet, and only here is she safe.
+Another "prisoner" (John Gallagher Jr.) shares the basement with her, and together they soon begin to question their captor's story.

 10 Cloverfield Lane: Mary Elizabeth Winstead Official Movie Interview

-In the summer, the actress began filming the series "BrainDead," a sci-fi saga about a young journalist who witnesses an alien insect attack on prominent American politicians, turning them into madmen after the incident.
+That summer, the actress began filming the series "BrainDead," a sci-fi saga about a young journalist who witnesses alien insects attacking prominent American politicians, turning them into madmen.

 In July 2016, the film "Swiss Army Man," starring Daniel Radcliffe and Paul Dano, was released.
 The unconventional and provocative film received mixed reviews and became one of the most memorable premieres of the season.